patricklafrance/wmfnext-shell/README.md

 In the following example, to keep it brief, we'll focus only on creating a single remote module and we will only showcase the basic functionalities of the shell.
 To know more about the other options, have a look at [guides](#📚-guides) and the [API](#🔧-api) section.

-> For more information about the creation of a static module application, have a look at the section ["setup a static module application"](#setup-a-static-module-application) of the guides.
+> To learn how to create a static module application, have a look at the section ["setup a static module application"](#setup-a-static-module-application) of the guides.

 ### Host application